jmapoles/loinc-part-search/doc/access_loinc_design.md

 ## AccessLOINC in access_loinc
-1. imports EAVMap and extends AccessLOINCHiearchy
+1. imports EAVMap and extends AccessLOINCHierarchy
 2. get_descendants_obj_of_id_as_map(self, obj_id):
     1. Takes an object id.
     2. If the object id exists the method returns a map of the object and all descendants.

-## AccessLOINCHiearchy in access_loinc_hierarchy
+## AccessLOINCHierarchy in access_loinc_hierarchy
 1. extends AccessLOINCObj
 2. get_parent_obj_of_id(self, obj_id)
     1. Takes an object id.